MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 ---
-title: Overview of the Managed Instance link feature (preview)
+title: Managed Instance link feature overview (preview)
 titleSuffix: Azure SQL Managed Instance
-description: This article describes the link feature of Azure SQL Managed Instance, which you can use to replicate data continuously from a SQL Server instance to the cloud or migrate your SQL Server databases with minimal downtime.
+description: This article describes the link feature of Azure SQL Managed Instance, which you can use to replicate data continuously from SQL Server to the cloud or migrate your SQL Server databases with minimal downtime.
 author: danimir
 ms.author: danil
 ms.reviewer: mathoma, randolphwest